jessicadavies2003/DOMKit/Getting-Started.md

 ## Exploring DOMKit

-To get started with DOMKit and ensure it works for you, check out the Getting Started with DOMKit file found <a href="https://github.com/jessicadavies2003/DOMKit/blob/main/Getting-Started.md">here</a>.

 If you are unsure where to begin with either getting started, or experimenting with DOMKit's range of functions, try out some test scripts in the `demo` folder of this repository.

 If you would like to learn about DOMKit's functionality, read the docs <a href="https://jessicadavies2003.github.io/projects/domkit-docs/">here</a>.